givasile/effector/docs/docs/tutorials/02_rhale_vs_ale_vs_pdp.md

 ## ALE approximation

 Bin splitting is a major limitation of ALE.
 The user has to choose the number of bins, where different number of bins can lead to very different results.
 In terms of the main ALE effect, a wrong bin-splitting may lead to unstable results.
 In terms of the heterogeneity, a wrong bin-splitting may lead to a biased estimation of the heterogeneity.
+More information can be found at the [RHALE paper](https://arxiv.org/abs/2309.11193).

 In our example, if setting a low number of bins (wide bins), e.g., 5, we get the following approximation: